humzak711/humzak711.github.io/analyzing_IranuKit.md

 ![Screenshot 2024-11-23 011138](https://github.com/user-attachments/assets/e618e12e-38d4-4168-9673-9db94b44b0c4)
 <br><br><br>
-We can also see that just like dropper.ko from earlier it unpacks a binary, this time it unpacks a binary into /opt/rootkit which it then executes by calling call_usermodehelper.
+We can also see that just like dropper.ko it's job is to unpack a binary.
+This time it unpacks the binary into /opt/rootkit which it then executes by calling call_usermodehelper.
 I then extracted the binary for later analysis.

 ![Screenshot 2024-11-23 011230](https://github.com/user-attachments/assets/ba1025ec-a503-4857-ab44-49726c6c6008)